IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 #### Description

-The CAN ID and flags field is in network byte order (big-endian).
+The CAN ID and flags field is in big-endian byte order.
 The bottom 29 bits contain the CAN ID of the frame.
 The remaining bits are: